SteenMaxwell/data-analytics-power-bi-report241/README.md

 ### Creating Key Measures from the Data
    - I first created a `Measures Table` to manage the measures I created and keep them organised.
    - I created key measures which I will use for my report.
 I used DAX formulas to create these:
+        - A measure for the Total Revenue the company has produced:
         - ```DAX
           Total Revenue = SUMX(Orders, Orders[Product Quantity] * RELATED(Products[Sale Price]))
           ```
+        - A measure for the Total Profit the company has produced:
         - ```DAX
           Total Profit = SUMX(Orders, (RELATED('Products'[Sale Price]) - RELATED('Products'[Cost Price])) * Orders[Product Quantity])
           ```
+        - A measure for the Revenue the company has produced Year to Date:
         - ```DAX
           Revenue YTD = TOTALYTD([Total Revenue], 'Date Table'[Date])
           ```
+        - A measure for the Profit the company has produced Year to Date:
         - ```DAX
           Profit YTD = CALCULATE([Total Profit], DATESYTD('Date Table'[Date]))
           ```